nodepond/hybi-galaxy/README.md

 # Stage view

 We use a separate jitsi-server to broadcasting the stage.
-It is at the time of writing the best compromise we can get to ensure good audio-quality and low-latency stream, because we want to to teh webRTC route, instead of RTMP.
-(RTMP always gave sus some seconds delay, no matter what we tried, and we tried a lot.
-It looks, that by the end of the yeat, braodcasting via webRTC will be much more supported, because the community (i.e. OBS-community) discusses this topic a lot at the moment and new techologies are build, like WHIP.
+It is at the time of writing the best compromise we can get to ensure good audio-quality and low-latency stream, because we want to to the webRTC route, instead of RTMP.
+(RTMP always gave us some seconds delay, no matter what we tried, and we tried a lot.
+It looks, that by the end of the year, broadcasting via webRTC will be much more supported, because the community (i.e. OBS-community) discusses this topic a lot at the moment and new techologies are build, like WHIP.

 To ensure a good audio-quality we did the following things

-1. Setup an own server, that run an jitsi-instance, that will not get disturbed by the "regular visitors", but will only handle delivering stage audio-and video to foyer participants (that itselb will not braodcast any video or audio)
+1. Setup an own server, that run an jitsi-instance, that will not get disturbed by the "regular visitors", but will only handle delivering stage audio-and video to foyer participants (that itself will not broadcast any video or audio)

 2. Edited the following settings at the jitsi-server: `/etc/jitsi/meet/<domain>-config.js`